Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Physical injury

-Gather up any additional signs that you might notice in your dog, as well as all the information about their diet and day-to-day life, and take them to your veterinarian right away for further evaluation.
+Gather up any additional signs that you might notice in your dog, as well as all the information about their diet and day-to-day life, and talk to your veterinarian right away for further evaluation.

 3. Your Dog is Resource Guarding